Robert-van-Engelen/lisp/README.md

       return x;
     }

 Note that `push` protects the list of bindings pointed to by `p`.
-The bindings `e` are assumed to be protected already, but the pairs we add to the front of the list using the `pair` function won't be protected when `eval` is called.
-The arguments to `cons` and `pair` are automatically protected by these functions, which does not suffice in this example to protect the list `*p` when `eval` is called.
+The bindings `e` passed to `f_let` are already protected earlier, but the pairs we add to the front of the list using the `pair` function won't be protected when `eval` is called.
+We protect `p = push(e)` then `*p` is updated to protect the new bindings added to the list.
+While the arguments to `cons` and `pair` are automatically protected by these functions, this does not suffice to protect the list when `eval` is called and thus requires protecting `*p`.

 ### Memory debugging

-To help with debugging garbage collection, compile lisp.c with `-DDEBUG` to force garbage collection after each pair construction and atom/string allocation.
+To help with debugging garbage collection and find memory management bugs, compile lisp.c with `-DDEBUG` to force garbage collection after each pair construction and atom/string allocation.
 This helps to identify temporary Lisp data that may get removed by the collector by accident and therefore should have been protected.
 Note that this configuration significantly slows down the interpreter.

 The following `dump` function displays the contents of the pool, e.g. when added to the REPL.
 To avoid getting huge dumps, change `P` to a small number (e.g. 64, 128 or 256) and comment out some of the `prim[]` entries and remove the init.lisp input to make sure the important primitives and code you want to check fit in memory.